 This articles includes these sections:

-- About the WhatsApp in Zendesk Support integration
+- About adding a WhatsApp account to Support

-- About WhatsApp’s 24-hour rule for outbound marketing communication
+- About the WhatsApp 24-hour rule for outbound marketing communication

 - The end user experience on mobile devices